Analytics & Tracking

 For more details, see Meta’s guide to finding your Pixel ID.

 If you use analytics providers beyond Google Analytics and Meta Pixel, you can add custom HTML or JavaScript code that is injected into your pages.
-Custom code is configured separately for each site.
+Tracking code is configured separately for each site and only loads after the visitor accepts marketing cookies.

-Code entered here is injected into the <head> section of every page on the selected site.
+Code entered here is injected into the <head> section after consent.
 This is useful for:

 - Analytics scripts that should load after page content